aabbtree77/law2/README.md

     ```

 The English language file is chosen as the main one, edit index.css and simonas.ico paths in the copied top level variant.
 Replace the section
-"<!-- Language radio -->" with the content of radio_toplevel.txt.
+titled by the HTML comment "Language radio" with the content of radio_toplevel.txt.

 ## Philosophy/Experience